VanessaPC/Shopping-Cart-WebApp/README.md

   Approx. 2 Hours -> Done with routes and calls for Server to create a shopping cart in MongoDB, updating user cart, adding and removing items.
   Clean up of code, and biggest code smells.
 Happy with idea behind it and how is looking.
 - Thursday:
-  -> Set up of conbined server plus client side app.
+  Approx 3 Hours -> Set up of combined server plus client side app.
 Typescript set up.
-Calls to server set up and working, initial code architecture set up for server side render and initial minimal store, initial design set up.
+Calls to server set up and working, initial code architecture set up for server side render and initial minimal store,
+- Friday:

 ### I'd like to add: